nschaetti/EchoTorch/README.md

 --------------------------------------------------------------------------------

-EchoTorch is a python module based on pyTorch to implement and test various flavours of Echo State Network models.
+EchoTorch is a python module based on PyTorch to implement and test various flavours of Echo State Network models.
 EchoTorch is not intended to be put into production but for research purposes.
-As it is based on pyTorch, EchoTorch's layers can be integrated into deep architectures.
+As it is based on PyTorch, EchoTorch's layers are designed to be integrated into deep architectures for future work and research.
-EchoTorch gives two possible ways to train models :
-* Classical ESN training with Moore Penrose pseudo-inverse or LU decomposition;
-* pyTorch gradient descent optimizer;

 <a href="https://twitter.com/intent/tweet?text=EchoTorch%20is%20a%20python%20module%20based%20on%20pyTorch%20to%20implement%20and%20test%20various%20flavours%20of%20Echo%20State%20Network%20models&url=https://github.com/nschaetti/EchoTorch&hashtags=pytorch,reservoircomputing,research">
     <img style='vertical-align: text-bottom !important;' src="https://img.shields.io/twitter/url/http/shields.io.svg?style=social" alt="Tweet">